-By Holly English, Esq., Rachel M. Manne, Esq and Rachel Khedouri, Esq.
+By Holly English, Esq., Rachel M. Manne, Esq and Rachel H. Khedouri, Esq.

 [UPDATE: After the below eAlert went to press, the Judicial Panel on Multidistrict Litigation selected the Sixth Circuit Court of Appeals to preside over the consolidated challenges to the OSHA ETS.]